 - Seats come in different classes, often with differing names.
-Usually, however, they come under some kind of cama Regular seats might be far cheaper but a night journey with no recline is likely to be very uncomfortable.
+Usually, however, they come under some kind of cama ranking.
+Regular seats might be far cheaper but a night journey with no recline is likely to be very uncomfortable.
 Try and go for semi-cama at least, and full cama (can also be called VIP, executivo, super-cama, etc) if you feel like splurging.

 - Try and stick with the bigger, more trustworthy bus companies where you can, especially for long-distance drives.
 Some we used that we would recommend are as follows: Andesmar (Argentina), Cruz Del Sur (Peru), Libertadores (Colombia) Pullman (Chile), PeruBus (Peru), Tur Bus (Chile) and Via Bariloche (Argentina).
 Cruz Del Sur especially take the responsibility of their passengers seriously as you can actually watch as they breathalyse their drivers before they set off for each journey.

 - If you are on a night bus with more locals than tourists prepare to be annoyed.
-A lot of South Americans don’t seem to mind who hears their private conversations as they talk at the top of their lungs, play movies and music out of their phone speakers at full volume (even when they’ve been give earphones by the bus company) and very few seem to know how to switch off or lower the volume of their phone’s keytones, message alerts of ringtones.
+A lot of South Americans don’t seem to mind who hears their private conversations as they talk at the top of their voices, play movies and music out of their phone speakers at full volume (even when they’ve been give earphones by the bus company) and very few seem to know how to switch off or lower the volume of their phone’s keytones, message alerts of ringtones.
 The cacophony of noise produced can be irksome, especially when trying to get some shut eye.
 Earplugs are an absolute MUST if you want to get some rest but, even still, the WhatsApp message tone will become a sound that haunts your nightmares.